Jane Eyre (character): Development

 After explaining all this, Rochester claims that he was not really married because his relationship with Bertha wasn't a real marriage.
 He wants Jane to come and live with him in France, where they can pretend to be a married couple and live as husband and wife.
-Jane refuses to be his next mistress and runs away before she is tempted to agree.
+Jane refuses to be his next mistress and runs away before she is tempted to agree, leaving behind all the nice items he had purchased for her.

 Jane travels in a direction away from Thornfield.
 Having no money, she is almost starving to death before being taken in by the Rivers family, who live at Moor House near a town called Morton.
 The Rivers siblings – Diana, Mary, and St. John (pronounced "Sinjun") – are about Jane's age and well-educated, although somewhat poor.
 They take whole-heartedly to Jane, who has taken the pseudonym "Jane Elliott" so that Mr. Rochester can't find her.
-Jane wants to earn her keep, so St. John arranges for her to become the teacher in a village girls' school.
+Jane wants to earn her keep, so St. John arranges for her to become the head of a charity school for the poor village girls.
 When Jane's uncle, Mr. Eyre, dies and leaves his fortune to his niece, it turns out that the Rivers siblings are actually Jane's cousins, and she shares her inheritance with the other three.

 St. John, who is a devoted clergyman, wants to be more than Jane's cousin.
 He admires Jane's work ethic and asks her to marry him, learn Hindustani, and go with him to India on a long-term missionary trip.
 Jane is tempted because she thinks she would be good at it and that it would be an interesting life.
 Still, she refuses because she knows she doesn't love St. John, and he does not love her either.
 He simply believes Jane would make a good missionary's wife because of her skills.
 St. John actually loves a different girl named Rosamond Oliver, but he won't let himself admit it because he thinks she would make an unsuitable wife for a missionary.

 Jane offers to go to India with him, but just as his cousin and co-worker, not as his wife.
 St. John won't give up and keeps pressuring Jane to marry him.
 As she is about to give in, she imagines Mr. Rochester's voice calling her name.

 The next morning, Jane leaves Moor House and goes back to Thornfield to find out what has happened to Mr. Rochester.
 She finds out that he searched for her everywhere, and, when he couldn't find her, sent everyone else away from the house and shut himself up alone.
 After this, Bertha set the house on fire one night and burned it to the ground.
 Rochester rescued all the servants and tried to save Bertha, too, but she committed suicide and he was injured.
 Now Rochester has lost an eye and a hand and is blind in the remaining eye.